alikkon/tametheark/README.md

 1. Install Ark, SteamCMD, PHP, and Apache on your Linux host.
 2. Copy the files from this directory into /opt/tametheark (or another accessible location)
-3. Configure sudoers.
-Example can be found in $ttaroot/res/sudoers.d.ark
-4. Configure your service - $ttaroot/arks/[servicename]/conf - copy the example directory if needed.
+3. Configure your service - $ttaroot/arks/[servicename]/conf - copy the example directory if needed.
-5. Configure tametheark ($ttaroot/conf/conf.php rename $ttaroot/conf/conf.example and edit)
+4. Configure tametheark ($ttaroot/conf/conf.php rename $ttaroot/conf/conf.example and edit)
-6. Configure your Apache Virtualhost to point to the $ttaroot/www directory.
+5. Configure your Apache Virtualhost to point to the $ttaroot/www directory.
 Set authentication up here.
-7. Set permissions on the $ttaroot/arks directory to 770 or 775.
-8. Start Apache.
+6. Start Apache.
-9. Visit your web UI.
+7. Visit your web UI.

 ## What works?